Common foot conditions associated with dance and their treatments

 There are multiple joints, ligaments and tendons located in the foot and ankle region holding the ankle joint in its place and allowing up-down and side-to-side motion of the foot.
 In a typical ankle sprain, any one of these ligaments are torn or severely stretched.

 Based on the severity of the condition, ankle sprains can be classified into three different grades.
-Grade 1 meaning mild severity while grade III suggests severe injury to ligaments on both sides of the ankle.
+Grade 1 means mild severity while grade III suggests severe injury to ligaments on both sides of the ankle.
 Common symptoms of an ankle sprain include inflammation, swelling, bruising, redness and rise in temperature of the affected ankle.

 But are ankle sprains serious?